 Research has shown that computer workers who took 360 mg of EPA and 240 mg of DHA daily for three months had significant improvement in dry eye symptoms such as decreased rate of tear evaporation and increased tear secretion.

-Rich sources of omega-3 fatty acids include cold water fish such as salmon, mackerel, sardines, halibut and anchovies, as well as plant-sources such as chia seeds, hemp seeds, pumpkin seeds, and walnuts.
+Fish such as salmon, mackerel, sardines, halibut and anchovies, as well as plant-sources such as chia seeds, hemp seeds, pumpkin seeds, and walnuts.
 Supplementing with a high-quality omega-3 fish oil is also a beneficial option.